reykjavikcity/webtools/README.md

         background-color: #eee;
       }
     }
-    /* ".&" tokens in CSS returned from a callback are not replaced */ .& { will-not-be: interpolated; }
+    /* NOTE: '&&' tokens returned from a callback function are NOT replaced */ && { will-not-be: interpolated; }
   `
 );